rajo69/Business-Analyst-Wage-Forecasting-Text-Analytics-of-Amazon-Reviews/README.md

-# Forecasting and Advanced Business Analysis using R
+# Regression and Text Analysis using R

 ## 1. **Analysis of Factors Affecting Business Analyst Wages**